lakpahana/export-to-llm-gitingest/README.md

-# Gitingest VS Code Extension
+# Gitingest VS Code Extension (No Python Required)

 A powerful VS Code extension for analyzing and exporting codebases to LLM-friendly formats.
 This extension allows you to analyze both local directories and remote Git repositories, providing structured output with summaries, directory structures, and file contents.